threefoldfoundation/info_sdk/src/6_develop/code/network/code_network.md

 print(result)
 ```

 This will provide you with an overlay network.
-It is wise to do this once for the nodes that you want in your network and then do a reservation for a long period.
-This will allow you to continue to work, deploy, optimize and configure all necessary components for the work on the grid.
-Obviously